 Pro Tip:

-If you do forget your poop bags, don't be afraid to ask a fellow pet owner for a spare.
+If you do forget your poop bags or run out, don't be afraid to ask a fellow pet owner for a spare.
 Most dog owners bring extras and will gladly donate a bag if it means you can clean up your dog's poop.
+Just pay it forward buy bringing extra next time, just in case someone else needs a helping hand.

-Make sure you pick up after yourself too.
-If you bring a coffee, make sure that the coffee cup ends up in the proper bin or bring it back home with you to dispose of.
+Make sure you pick up after yourself, too.
+If you bring a coffee, make sure that the coffee cup ends up in the proper bin or bring it back home with you to dispose of it.
 Wrappers and debris from human snacks can be irresistible to a curious pup and could be very dangerous if ingested.

 2. Bring a Leash